 The decision-maker must apply the criteria in the Principles when making scheduling decisions.

 The Australian PBT Criteria are part of the Principles.
 These Criteria inform the categorisation of organic chemicals as persistent (P), bioaccumulative (B) and toxic (T).

-The IChEMS Register will be a record of scheduling decisions made under the ICEMR Act.
-We expect the Register to be made alongside the first scheduling decisions in late 2022.
+The IChEMS Register is a record of regulatory chemical scheduling decisions made under the ICEMR Act.

 Public consultation on the draft decision-making principles was undertaken in early 2022.